-6. (Optional) In a packaged-based installation, you can configure where Flume finds Cloudera Search dependencies for Flume Solr Sink using SEARCH_HOME.
-For example, if you installed Flume from a tarball package, you can configure it to find required files by setting SEARCH_HOME.
-To set SEARCH_HOME use a command of the form:
+6. (Optional) In an unmanaged environment you can use SEARCH\HOME to configure where Flume finds Cloudera Search dependencies for the Flume Solr Sink.
+To set SEARCH\HOME use a command similar to the following:

+'''

-\$ export SEARCH_HOME=/usr/lib/search
+$ export SEARCH_HOME=/usr/lib/search

+'''

-Alternatively, you can add the same setting to flume-env.sh.
+Alternatively, you can add the same setting to /etc/flume-ng/conf/flume-env.sh.

-In a Cloudera Manager managed environment, Cloudera Manager automatically updates the SOLR_HOME location with any additional required dependencies.
+In a Cloudera Manager managed environment, Cloudera Manager automatically updates the SOLR HOME location with any required dependencies.

-Configuring Flume Solr Sink to Sip from the Twitter Firehose
+Configuring Flume Solr Sink to Access the Twitter Public Stream